winitzki/scall/tutorial/programming_dhall.md

 If `x` and `y` are equal then `f x` and `f y` are the same type for any function `f : T → Type`.
 If so, the value `refl T x` of type `LeibnizEqual T x x` will be also accepted by Dhall as having the type `LeibnizEqual T x y`.
-We can write that constraint as a type annotation (which will be validated at typechecking time) in the form `refl T x : LeibnizEqual T x y`.
+We can write that condition as a type annotation `refl T x : LeibnizEqual T x y`.
-That type annotation will be accepted only when `x` equals `y` at typechecking time.
+Dhall will accept that type annotation   only when `x` equals `y` at typechecking time.

 As an example, let us assert that `123` equals `100 + 20 + 3`:
 ```dhall
 let _ = refl Natural 123 : LeibnizEqual Natural 123 (100 + 20 + 3)
 ```
 This code is fully analogous to `let _ = assert : 123 ≡ 100 + 20 + 3`.
-However, the code written via `LeibnizEqual` is longer, since we have to repeat the value `123` and the type `Natural` (and it is impossible to avoid that repetition).
+However, the code written via `LeibnizEqual` is longer, since we have to repeat the value `123` and the type `Natural` (and we cannot entirely avoid that repetition).
 It is shorter and more convenient to write  `let _ = assert : 123 ≡ 100 + 20 + 3`.

-The similarity between Leibniz equality types and Dhall's built-in equality types goes further:
+The similarity between Leibniz equality types and Dhall's built-in equality types goes further.
-Given a value of type `LeibnizEqual T x y`, one can compute a value of type `x ≡ y`.
+Namely, one can convert  values of type `LeibnizEqual T x y` directly into values of type `x ≡ y`.
 Indeed, `LeibnizEqual T x y` is a function that takes an `f : T → Type` and a value of type `f x`, returning a value of type `f y`.
 If we need to get a value of type `x ≡ y`, we need to define `f` such that the type `f y` is `x ≡ y`.
 Here is an example of defining such a function when `T = Natural`: